 At the national level, most large cities structure their economic development programs as a family of entities that serve different purposes and roles.
 Often there is a large lead agency that operates outside of city government.
-Such entities include New York City Economic Development Corporation (NYCEDC), the Philadelphia Industrial Development Corporation (PIDC), the Baltimore Development Corporation (BDC), World Business Chicago (WBC), Los Angeles Economic Development Corporation (LAEDC), and Invest Atlanta.
-All these entities, except for Invest Atlanta, are independent nonprofit organizations with strong governance ties to their city governments, but they also receive private funding.
-Invest Atlanta is a local government authority that was established by state legislation in Georgia but is currently in the process of seeking non-profit status.
+Such entities include New York City Economic Development Corporation (NYCEDC), the Philadelphia Industrial Development Corporation (PIDC), the Baltimore Development Corporation (BDC), World Business Chicago (WBC), Los Angeles Economic Development Corporation (LAEDC), and Invest Atlant.
+All these entities, except for Invest Atlanta, are independent nonprofit organizations with strong governance as to their city governments, but they also receive private funding.
+Invest Atlanta is a local government authority that was a tablished by state legislation in Georgia but is currently in the process of seeking non-rofit status.

-The consulting team conducted a more thorough analysis of Invest Atlanta to identity some of the key reasons for the organization's long track record of success.
-This included an interview with Invest Atlanta's CEO, Dr. Eloisa Klementich.
+The consulting team conducted a more thorough analysis of Livest Manta to dentity some of the key reasons for the organization's long track record of success.
+This includes an intervent with Invest Atlanta's CEO, Dr. Eloisa Klementich.
 Below are some key takeaways from the interview with Dr. Klementich.
 The full case study on Invest Atlanta is provided in Appendix B.

-- Invest Atlanta began with a single focus and steadily added competencies over the decades, which allowed the organization to grow organically and with enough time to fully understand their needs and seamlessly integrate change. - The decision to structure Invest Atlanta as an independent government authority has enabled them to recruit top talent, since it is not part of City government. - Braiding economic, community, and workforce development under one roof allows funds to be used synergistically and reduces spending on redundant services. - Keeping decision making power within Invest Atlanta for development projects ensures follow-through and consistency, independent of changing elected officials. - Coordinating efforts like these presents front-loaded challenges, but once they are adopted, it makes the development processes much smoother and quicker in the long run.
+- Invest Atlanta began with a single focus and stadily added competencies over the decades, which allowed the organization to grow organically and with end of the tipe to fully understand their needs and seamlessly integrate change. - The decision to structure Invest Atlanta as a independent government authority has enabled them to recruit top talent, since it is not part of city go ernme. - Braiding economic, community, an eworkface development under one roof allows funds to be used synergistically and reduces specified a redundant services. - Keeping decision making power within Invest Atlanta for development projects ensures follow-through and consistency, independent or changing elected officials. - Coordinating efforts like these presents front-loaded challenges, but once they are adopted, it makes the development processes much smoother and quicker in the long run.